apache/arrow/r/README.md

 `NOT_CRAN=true`.
 See `vignette("install", package = "arrow")` for
 details.

+Version 9.0.0 was the last version to support R 3.6 and lower on Windows.
+On R 3.6 and lower on all platforms, some features may be disabled.
+See `arrow_info()` for a listing of available features in your build.

 ### Installing a development version

 Development versions of the package (binary and source) are built